More-Wrong/Factorio-True-Nukes/README.md

 This is primarily because for light vehicles, the fire will tend to slowly eat away their shields and then destroy them.
 It is much less relevant for vehicles like the tank or spider-tron, but makes a huge difference for the jet in the aircraft mod.

 ### Performance
+To make the nukes freeze the game for less time, a map generate is queued when the nuke is first fired/started.
+This can result in a burst of lag (4ups) for several seconds, but makes the nukes significantly less likely to crash the game.
 To allow the game to load in the relevant map areas and apply damage, the larger weapons can freeze the game for some time when they hit (as the initial damage is applied), and cause slow down for a period afterwards while the blast-wave propagates.
  - The atomic cannon shell is quick enough that it can be fired at full rate, even with fire rate upgrades.
  - The atomic bomb causes some slow down, but less than 1s of wait, and little slowness afterwards.
  - The small atomic artillery shell causes ~2s of freeze, less if the area is explored, and ~10s of slowness afterwards.
- - The atomic artillery shell causes ~10s of freeze, less if the area is explored, and ~40s of slowness afterwards.
+ - The atomic artillery shell causes ~10s of freeze, less if the area is explored, and ~20s of slowness afterwards.
- - The hiroshima atomic artillery shell causes ~15s of freeze, less if the area is explored, and ~5 minutes of slowness afterwards.
+ - The hiroshima atomic artillery shell causes ~15s of freeze, less if the area is explored, and ~2 minutes of slowness afterwards.
- - The 100kt atomic artillery shell causes a minute or two of freeze, less if the area is explored, and ~40 minutes of slowness afterwards.
+ - The 100kt nukes cause a minute or two of freeze, less if the area is explored, and ~15 minutes of slowness afterwards.
+ - The 1Mt nuke causes 2-5 minutes of freeze, less if the area is explored, and ~1 hour of slowness afterwards.

 These numbers get substantially worse in high density areas, such as the inside of a factory, although the freeze time reduces in explored areas.
 I had originally implemented entities sheltering one another from the blast, and had debris flying off of destroyed entities, but this made little difference to the outcome, and slowed it down, so the feature was removed.